valentineap/pyprop8/docs/example.rst

 =================
 Annotated example
 =================
 This example walks you through the process of calculating simulated seismic observables.
 This example can also be downloaded as a :download:`standalone Python script <./example.py>`.
-It is based on an example shown in `O'Toole &
+It is based on examples shown in `O'Toole &
 Woodhouse (2011) <https://academic.oup.com/gji/article/187/3/1516/616302>`_.

 We begin by importing some standard libraries::